 How much is internal, that is what comes from my offense at being hurt?

 These things are important to consider if only for one point.
 What is external can remain external and a person can move on.
 But… We tend to internalize these hurts by taking offense.
-Is it any wonder that the instructions on what love is includes love being not offended.
-Which means clearly, if you’re offended, you’ve internalized an external hurt.
+Is it any wonder that the instructions on what love is teach us that it is not offended.
+This means clearly, if you’re offended, you’ve internalized an external hurt.
 You’ve brought it inside of you.

 I am telling you, hurts will come.
 Sometimes they will be severe and devastating.
 It is okay to experience hurt.